reimagined/resolve/packages/resolve-scripts/src/template/README.md

 };
 ```

-View models are also available via facade on URL `/api/query/VIEW_MODEL_NAME` with simple GET-query, which supported two mandatory parameters: `aggregateIds` and `eventTypes`.
-Typical query to view model is `/api/query/VIEW_MODEL_NAME?aggregateIds=id1&aggregateIds=id2`, which meant to build view model state for all events, relative to aggregates with `id1` or `id2`.
+View models are also available via facade at `/api/query/VIEW_MODEL_NAME` with a simple GET-query supporting two required parameters: `aggregateIds` and `eventTypes`.
+Typical query to view model is `/api/query/VIEW_MODEL_NAME?aggregateIds=id1&aggregateIds=id2`.
+It builds a view model state for all events, relative to aggregates with `id1` or `id2`.

 Note: To use view model declaration as a Redux reducer, some Immutable wrapper for a state object is required.
 We recommend to use the [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) library.
 Keep in mind that incorrect handling of an immutable object may cause performance issues.